jnitlion/MC-TwoSpins/README.md

 # MC-TwoSpins
-Python code implementing Monte Carlo algorithm to calculate and plot the magnetization of two spins at increasing temperatures.
+Python code implementing Monte Carlo algorithm to flip two spins and calculates and plots the magnetization of two spins at increasing temperatures.